Piers Morgan Calls Out Donald Trump Haters For Celebrating His Positive Coronavirus Test

 TV host Piers Morgan took to Twitter on Friday morning to call out Donald Trump haters for celebrating the president’s COVID-19 diagnosis.

-As reported at the time by The Inquisitr, on Friday it was announced that both the 45th president, as well as first lady Melania Trump, have tested positive for the respiratory illness caused by the novel coronavirus.
+As reported at the time by The Inquisitr, on Friday, it was announced that both the 45th president and first lady Melania Trump tested positive for the respiratory illness caused by the novel coronavirus.

-Some Twitter commenters used the occasion to deride the president for his approach to the coronavirus pandemic.
+Some Twitter commenters used the occasion to deride the commander in chief for his approach to the coronavirus pandemic.

 For example, one user noted that Trump had previously mocked his opponent, Joe Biden, for wearing a mask.